 Enhancing knowledge of Chinese language and culture

-The vision at the Confucius Institute in Auckland is to continue and to enhance the longstanding tradition of friendship, respect and co-operation between China and New Zealand.
-It dedicates itself to enhance knowledge of Chinese language and culture and extend New Zealanders’ engagement with China through various programmes and collaborations with partners in New Zealand and elsewhere.
+The vision at the Confucius Institute in Auckland is to continue the longstanding tradition of friendship, respect and cooperation between China and New Zealand.

 Mutual Respect and Understanding

-The vision of the Confucius Institute of New Zealand recognises the vital and continually evolving social, cultural, political and economic links between New Zealand and China at all levels of our respective societies.
+The Confucius Institute recognises the vital and continually evolving social, cultural, political and economic links between New Zealand and China at all levels of our respective societies.

 We envisage a future of harmonious and mutually beneficial relationships based on an understanding and respect for the languages and cultures of our two peoples.

-As a centre for sharing ideas and information, the Institute aims to move New Zealanders from simply talking about China, to actively engaging with Chinese language, culture and communities through our courses, programmes, events and strategic initiatives.
+As a centre for sharing ideas and information, the Institute aims to move New Zealanders from simply talking about China, to actively engaging with Chinese language, culture and its communities.